 I love all kinds of stone fruits but two of my favorites are peaches and cherries.
 They are so pretty and super delicious.
 They are very versatile.
 You can eat them alone, with desserts, and even in savory dishes.

 This time, I broiled some peaches for 6-8 minutes until they got soft and juicy inside.
 See the full Broiled Peaches recipe.
-Some similar recipes call for brown sugar to give the caramelized color, but instead I just used the sugar that comes from the Cherry Chai Jam.
+Some similar recipes call for brown sugar to give the caramelized color, but instead I just used the sugar that comes from the L’Epicurien Black Cherry Jam.
 The jam doesn’t just give the caramelized color but it also gives some extra flavors.

 Stone Fruits in season now (summer) are Peaches, Cherries, Mangos, Apricots, Nectarines, and Plums